Airport Guide

 JetBlue’s hub at the iconic former TWA terminal continues normal operations.
 Terminal 5 will eventually connect to the new Terminal 6, creating a combined JetBlue campus on JFK’s north side.

 A brand-new terminal on JFK’s north side, replacing the demolished old Terminal 6 and eventually Terminal 7.
-Opens with 10 gates (9 widebody-capable) in late 2026.
+The first six gates open in 2026, with full 10-gate completion by 2028.
+15 airlines confirmed including JetBlue, Lufthansa, Air Canada, ANA, Cathay Pacific, and Icelandair.
 See our dedicated Terminal 6 guide for full details.

 American Airlines’ hub continues normal operations.
 Terminal 8 is located on the north side of the airport and is not directly impacted by NTO or Terminal 6 construction.